 We also went to the two main churches in Sélestat.
 One is built in the Romanesque style, and one in the Gothic style.
 The history teacher used them as examples to talk about the different architecture styles.
 That’s cool that French kids can just go to the next town over to see the difference between Romanesque and Gothic churches.
 I only had powerpoints.

 I’ve also taken some time to walk around Barr a little more.

 Hearts on the window shutters!
 Cute.

-And CHRISTMAS decorations.
+I was surprised to also CHRISTMAS decorations start popping up.
 Those are definitely ornaments on that very fall-looking tree.